sylvainhalle/textidote/Readme.md

 TeXtidote: a correction tool for LaTeX documents
 ================================================

-Have you ever dreamed of using a grammar checker on LaTeX files?
+Have you ever thought of using a grammar checker on LaTeX files?

 If so, you probably know that the process is far from simple.
 Since LaTeX documents contain special commands and keywords (the so-called "markup") that